 Religion & Festivities

 Islam was introduced to the region in 630 CE by Ali, during the lifetime of the Prophet Muhammad.
 Today, Yemen is a country with a predominantly Muslim population, split between the two major religious sects.
-These two groups have historically lived harmoniously, with mingling and intermarriage having been common up until more recently due to an escalation of conflict.
+Read more about religion and festivities in Yemen below!

 Sunni Islam